Understanding About Spanning Tree Protocol

 5. Encryption

-Implementing Zero Trust Network Architecture
+6. Implementing Zero Trust Network Architecture

 1. Securing Remote Workforces

-• Verification of user and device authenticity
+• Verification of user identity and device posture before connection.

-• Secure access to cloud applications
+• Secure access to SaaS and internal applications from anywhere.

 2. Protecting IoT Networks